We are a dynamic and interdisciplinary English Department — the best way to learn about us is to explore what we do. Please see:

 Students work in close consultation with faculty in their areas of interest and with the Director of Graduate Studies.
 Working together, we map out students’ seminar work, fulfillment of the department’s language requirements, examinations, the development and completion of dissertations.
 We also support the development of work for publication and professionalization.

 At the end of every academic year, the Director of Graduate Studies sends each student an annual report marking that student’s progress.

 Several programs are available to doctoral students interested in undertaking extra coursework and research as a way of adding to their specialized expertise.
-These require working with a department outside English, and they include the Designated Emphasis in Speculative Fictions and Cultures of Science (SFCS); in Southeast Asian Studies (SEAS); and in Book, Archive, and Manuscript Studies (BAM).
+These require working with a department outside English, and they include the Designated Emphasis in Speculative Fictions and Cultures of Science (SFCS); in Southeast Asian Studies (SEAS); and in Archive, Museum, Manuscript, and Print Studies (AMMP).
 A full list of Designated Emphasis application forms can be found on the Graduate Division website here.

 Qualifying Exam I is a portfolio-based exam taken by students entering with a BA.
 This exam is normally taken in the spring of one’s second year.
 This is the equivalent of an MA exam, taken on the way to getting a Ph.D., and the student usually applies for their MA degree after passing it.
 The portfolio includes two revised seminar essays and an introductory essay.
 This is the basis for a one-hour oral examination with two faculty.